-During this spring voyage, the idea was to accompany a couple of British owners who had just bought a Sun Odyssey 45 DS (for Deck Saloon) in the Loire-Atlantique and wanted to relocate her to the south coast of England.
-The passage from dry harbour “Les Portes de l’Atlantique”, located in Frossay sur la Loire (upstream of Saint-Nazaire) to the port afloat of Chichester (a handful of miles east of Portsmouth) constituted a very technical navigation, comprising currents and “tide gates” as Raz de Sein, the near-permanent proximity of hazards, and intense maritime traffic – not only the fishing fleets near the Breton coasts but also the crossing of the cargo ship lanes, in the extension of the Casquets TSS.
+During this spring voyage, the idea was to accompany a couple of British owners who had just bought a Sun Odyssey 45 DS (for Deck Saloon) in the Loire-Atlantique and wanted to repatriate him to the south coast of England.
+From the dry port “The gates of the Atlantic”, located in Frossay sur la Loire (upstream of Saint-Nazaire) until the port afloat of Chichester (a handful of miles east of Portsmouth), it is a very technical navigation that awaited us, between currents and passages to Level, near-permanent proximity of obstacles and dangers, and intense maritime traffic-be it the fishing fleets near the Breton coasts as well as the crossing of the rail of the freighters in the sleeve, in the extension of the DST of the helmets.

 If the reinforcement of two friends of the owners allowed to organize a very comfortable rotation for the crew of three watches (two hours of standby for four hours of rest), I had to seriously limit the sleep times.
 It is in these circumstances that we appreciate the comfort of a wide hood covering the descent and the front of the cockpit…

 The case was rounded, with a very short stopover in Loctudy, the time to pass the strongest of an east stroke and to adjust the time of passage of the tsunami.
 The most delicate, paradoxically enough, was the landing in England, the nocturnal drizzle reducing to fifteen or twenty meters the visibility in the sinuous and narrow arm of the sea leading to the lock of Chichester.
 This ended engine at idle, in the glow of the frontal, seeking our way in the midst of bulky moorings these more countryside than maritime.